Outpatient hospice service

 This way we can be there for you:

-Would you like to receive more information about the outpatient hospice service or do you have further questions?
+Would you like more information about the outpatient hospice service or do you have further questions?
 Please feel free to contact us.
 We are here for you!

 Christiane Pröllochs